0x4447-office/0x4447_webpage_documentation/docs/sftp/1.0.2/README.md

 ## Deploy Manually

-Before launching our product, you'll have to do some manual work to make everything work correctly.
+Before launching our product, you'll have to do some manual work to make everything works correctly.
 Please follow these steps (the steps are generally described since Cloud experiance is expected):

 ::: warning
 Text starting with `PARAM_` needs to be replaced with real values.